 In a world of rising prices, it is getting more difficult to get ahead financially.
 In fact, for millions of people, being a member of the middle class just isn't what it used to be.

-Here are some items the middle class can no longer afford, at least not without substantial financial sacrifice.
+Here are some items the middle class can no longer afford, at least not without a substantial financial sacrifice.

 Over 50?
-Join AARP today — because if you’re not a member you could be missing out on huge perks.
-When you start your membership today, you can get discounts on things like travel, meal deliveries, eyeglasses, prescriptions that aren’t covered by insurance and more.
+Join AARP today— because if you’re not a member you could be missing out on huge perks like discounts on travel, dining, and even prescriptions.

 Four-year college degree

-The average student attending an in-state public college who lives on campus can expect to pay $26,027 per year — or $104,108 over the course of a four-year degree — to attend the school, according to the Education Data Initiative.
+The average student attending an in-state public college who lives on campus can expect to pay $38,270 per year — or $153,080 over the course of a four-year degree — to attend the school, according to the Education Data Initiative.

 Getting a degree at a private or out-of-state college will cost even more.
 Such expenses often require students to take out loans, making it tough to move beyond living paycheck to paycheck after they start working.